Art

 Clown

-From the series “The Inner Circus”
+From the series “The Shape Circus”

 The act goes on as it always does.
 He gives what is expected, nothing more, nothing less.
 He learns to please, to adjust, to hold.
 And when it ends, the applause comes.
 But it does not feel like enough.
 It never is.
 Tomorrow, he will be asked for more.